Surfing-Chef/tuffbeans/README.md

 **TODO**
 - backup and store database on OneDrive from desktop machine
-- font and font-styles
+- responsive layout of Info section
 - color style guide for site
-- menu
+- navigation
   - back to top button
   - breadcrumbs?
 -animations
   - link transitions
+    - layout when linking to Menus and Location - headings should not be hidden
+  - nav hover transitions
-  - menu hovers
+  - menu section needs styling
+- add contact info to Contacts section
 - news (blog entries)
+- footer content